 Can I SCUBA dive up there?

 While we do not provide any equipment or services for diving, there are excellent opportunities in the Broughton area, whether for research or recreation.
 Some locations are close to the station.
-Since the station is remote, safety is critical.
-You are responsible for your own safety, and for ensuring that you are certified, that your skills are fresh, and that your gear is in good condition.
-Once you have ensured your safety, you can enjoy some of BC’s most amazing dive spots, including the famous Booker Lagoon.
+You are responsible for your own safety.
 Air for tanks is only found in Port McNeill.
-Local Diving Contacts include: Sun Fun Divers (Contact 250-956-2243 or visit www.sunfundivers.com) and Top Island Econauts Dive Club (Contact Jackie or Glen at 250-956-3525).

 Do I need to bring my own research boat?

-Because this is a marine-based community, unless you are prepared to charter others, you must bring your own boat for research.
-There is a small station moorage fee based on the size of your vessel.
-All vessels must comply with all Transport Canada safety regulations.
-This includes having the vessel registration on board, as well as all necessary equipment and charts.
-Anyone driving your boat, including research assistants and guests, must have a Pleasure Craft Operators Certificate and a Marine Radio Operators Certificate.
+Because this is a marine-based community, unless you are prepared to charter others, you must bring your own boat or rent the station’s vessel.
+All vessels and drivers must comply with Transport Canada safety regulations.

 How do I receive mail at SCFS?